 Day 8 Everest Base Camp Trek Difficulty: 10/10

 Himalaya Trekking Base Camp Day Nine:

 The rest of the group then had three days of trekking ahead of them and three more nights of tea houses before returning to Kathmandu.
-I spent those three days in bed sick as a dog so I definitely felt that I had made the right decision to head down sooner rather than later!
-I was quite happy with the ending of my Everest Base Camp Trek Blog!
+I spent those three days in bed sick as a dog so I definitely felt that I had made the right decision to head down sooner rather than later.

 Day 9 Everest Base Camp Trek Difficulty: 8/10